Brand identity definition

 - Tone of voice

-In essence, brand identity your customers recognize you amongst a crowd, and to cultivate positive associations for your customers.
+In essence, brand identity your customers recognise you amongst a crowd, and to cultivate positive associations for your customers.

 Why is brand identity important?

 There are a few key reasons that brand identity should be seen as a central focus of any company’s brand activity, and they have a lot to do with customer preference and customer loyalty.

 First and foremost, building a strong, consistent brand identity helps lend credence and build a reputation.
 At its height, standalone elements of your brand identity – like your logo – could be enough to convince someone to buy your product over any other.
 Just think about how Gucci products command a higher value than non-brand clothing, as a simple example.
 Or how Adidas’ three stripes on a pair of shoes might make you feel reassured that they’ll help you run faster than a cheaper alternative.

 That’s great if you’ve already achieved strong brand recognition, but what about when you’re just starting out?
 In that instance, making the visual elements of your brand identity appealing and memorable will help you stand out in a list of similar products.
 And if you can make your brand identity reassuringly consistent, you’ll appear more professional than those whose identity is harder to pin down.

 Furthermore, humans are often driven by emotion – and so are our purchasing decisions.
 So if your brand identity is built on a bedrock of professional design that appeals to people’s tastes, you’ll stand a better chance of getting them on board than a less visually-striking competitor.

 The tricky thing about brand identity is that – as with anything visual – there’s a lot of subjectivity.
 One person might love a specific design while another hates it.
 With that being said, though, there are a few core characteristics that every organisation should try and keep in mind when it comes to developing brand identity design: